Ringworm-Relief/rr-frontend/README.md

 </div>

 ## Installation Instructions:
--
-- OR run the following on the command line to clone the repo and run the app locally:
+- Run the following on the command line to clone the repo and run the app locally:
     ```
     git clone git@github.com:Ringworm-Relief/rr-frontend.git
     cd rr-frontend